pranaboy72/Haptic_Device/README.md

 ## Controller
 With Arduino Uno & Dynamixel XH430V350R (https://www.robotis.com/shop/item.php?it_id=902-0129-000)
-we made a controller that can control front two links intuitively & minutely./// We added haptic function which share senses with the robot
+we made a controller that can control front two links intuitively & minutely.
+We added haptic function which share senses with the robot